Date: 8 November 2014. Sewing Kit Saves Time.

 |

-Life continues and I'll let you in
+Life continues and I will let you in

 sticking a sharp needle into cloth.
 I took it up (quilting